Gabelbombe/terraform-swarmcluster/README.md

 ##### Manager Group

-For a functioning cluster, you must run a manager group, which by default consists of 3 instances which join the cluster as Swarm Managers.
+For a functioning cluster, you must run a manager group, which by default consists of 3 Swarm Manager instances, one in each availability zone.

 ```bash
 $ make swarm-managers